amandar8529/reactjs-independent-study/entries/entry1.md

 I found many articles that praised it's flexibility and efficiency.
 I also found out that popular sites, such as the New York Times, KhanAcademy, and Instagram use React JS, which was really interesting.
 After browsing through various articles, I decided to begin coding examples with React JS.
-I had taken Codecademy lessons in the past, when working with languages such as ruby or javascript, so I searched online to see if the website had lessons on React JS and was pleasantly surprised to find that they did.
+I had taken Codecademy lessons in the past, when working with languages such as Ruby or Javascript, so I searched online to see if the website had lessons on React JS and was pleasantly surprised to find that they did.
 Through taking these lessons, I came across this line of code:

     ReactDOM.render(<h1>Hello world</h1>,document.getElementById('app'))

-I learned that when writing multi line code in React, you must use parenthesis around the expression.
+I learned that, not only does ReactDOM.render utilize parenthesis, but when writing multi line code in React, you must use parenthesis around the expression.
 Moreover, when trying to understand this line of code, I decided to break it down.
-First I learned that
+First, I learned that

     ReactDOM.render()
 is a way of displaying or outputting code in React.
 I was confused at